 The Mass.
-Department of Public Health said that as of Saturday, July 4, there were 109,838 cases in the Bay State, which is 210 new cases since Friday.
+Department of Public Health said that as of Monday, August 3, there were 110,595 confirmed cases in the Bay State, which is 165 new cases since Sunday.

 The state reported June 30 that due to ongoing data cleaning which identifies and removes duplicate reports, the number of both confirmed and probable deaths has decreased as of today's report.

 As of June 1, the DPH began reporting both confirmed and probable COVID-19 cases and deaths, a change in accordance with guidance from the CDC to include probable cases in data collection and reporting efforts, the state said.

 Probable cases are individuals who have not been tested by the standard viral (molecular) test, the state said.
 They have either had a positive antibody test and either had symptoms or were exposed to a positive case, or did not have an antibody test but had symptoms and were know to be exposed to a positive case.